-To uninstall apps using this software, you need to know the app’s package name.
-It isn’t easy to find the package name, but luckily the App Inspector can reveal it for you.
+You must know the app’s package name to uninstall apps using this software.
+It isn’t easy to find the package name, but luckily, the App Inspector can reveal it for you.
 To install it and find the app’s package name, do the following:

 - Search for App Inspector.